monthersabati/apisix/custom_plugins/keystone_auth/ReadMe.md

 ## Introduction

-The Keystone token validator plugin is a custom plugin for APISIX that validates tokens sent in the `X-Auth-Token` header by calling the Keystone service.
+The Keystone token validator plugin is a custom plugin for APISIX that validates tokens sent in a configurable header (defaulting to `X-Auth-Token`) by calling the Keystone service.
 Upon successful validation, it sends the identity information in a configurable header (defaulting to `X-Identity`) to the backend.

 ## Plugin Configuration Options